 C. Hospice Medical Directors Meeting:

-This monthly meetings covers aspects of hospice administration and the Medicare Hospice Benefit and will provide fellows with the opportunity to learn the administrative responsibilities required of hospice medical directors.
+This monthly meeting covers aspects of hospice administration and the Medicare Hospice Benefit and will provide fellows with the opportunity to learn the administrative responsibilities required of hospice medical directors.

 D. Communication Skills Seminar: